geekyutao/TaskRes/README.md

 ![image](./TaskRes.png)

 Illustration of (a) Zero-shot CLIP, (b) prompt tuning, (c) adapter-style tuning and (d) our proposed Task Residual Tuning (TaskRes).
-Our method introduces a *prior-independent* task residual to the fixed pre-trained classifier (\ieno, text embeddings of CLIP), being free of running the text encoder every time or extra architecture design.
+Our method introduces a *prior-independent* task residual to the fixed pre-trained classifier (*i.e.*, text embeddings of CLIP), being free of running the text encoder every time or extra architecture design.